Author: amalfabian

 You love

-He loves / She love
+He loves / She loves

 Qasim loves / Shasli loves